todolist-micro-services/pipeline/README.md

 # pipeline

-This project contain all pipeline configuration for the server and client
+This project contain all pipeline configuration for selected languages and framework.

-## server

-- ci.yml -> will build and run test for gradle project
+- gradle.yml -> will build and run test for gradle project
   - ./gradlew build --info
   - ./gradlew test --info
 - node.yml -> will build and run test for node project
-  - npm install
+  - yarn
-  - npm run test
+  - yarn test

-## client

 - react.yml -> will build and run linter for react project
   - yarn && yarn build
   - yarn lint
-- typescript.yml -> will build and run test for typescript project
-  - yarn
-  - yarn test